theramiyer/blog/content/posts/2019/2019-11-05-how-to-survive-a-heart-attack-when-alone.md

 When I read the WhatsApp forward, only a couple of things stuck out as odd (apart from one _major_ flaw).
 But applying further thought to it brought more to light.
 Here it is:

-First of all, a <span class='small-caps'>CPR</span> is <span class='small-caps'>NOT</span> done in case of a heart attack; a <span class='small-caps'>CPR</span> is for cardiac arrests.
+First of all, a {{< smallcaps "CPR" >}} is {{< smallcaps "NOT" >}} done in case of a heart attack; a {{< smallcaps "CPR" >}} is for cardiac arrests.
 And yes, the two are different.
-The former can lead to the latter, but <span class='small-caps'>CPR</span> is not a treatment for a heart attack.
+The former can lead to the latter, but {{< smallcaps "CPR" >}} is not a treatment for a heart attack.

-I repeat: <span class='small-caps'>CPR</span> is for cardiac arrests, not heart attacks.
+I repeat: {{< smallcaps "CPR" >}} is for cardiac arrests, not heart attacks.

 I've received emergency response training in first aid (and evacuation and fire fighting).
 So, I know what I am talking about.
-And I know for fact that no cardiologist would ever suggest a self-<span class='small-caps'>CPR</span> for a heart attack.
-If you don't know what <span class='small-caps'>ABC</span> means in this context, you're automatically disqualified from handling any <span class='small-caps'>CPR</span>, let alone self-<span class='small-caps'>CPR</span>.
-Is <span class='small-caps'>ABC</span> some "classified" laypeople first-aider term or something?
+And I know for fact that no cardiologist would ever suggest a self-{{< smallcaps "CPR" >}} for a heart attack.
+If you don't know what {{< smallcaps "ABC" >}} means in this context, you're automatically disqualified from handling any {{< smallcaps "CPR" >}}, let alone self-{{< smallcaps "CPR" >}}.
+Is {{< smallcaps "ABC" >}} some "classified" laypeople first-aider term or something?
 No. The point is that if you didn't know the first thing about swimming, you wouldn't jump into the ocean to rescue someone drowning in it.

-Now, notice something of importance that the message says: "You have been trained in <span class='small-caps'>CPR</span>, but the guy who taught the course did not tell you how to perform it on yourself."
-Notice, 'You have been trained in <span class='small-caps'>CPR</span>'.
-This must be understood as, 'If you're not trained in <span class='small-caps'>CPR</span>, you should not do this.'
-C<span class='small-caps'>PR</span> isn't as easy as they show in films; it must be handled with much more seriousness.
+Now, notice something of importance that the message says: "You have been trained in {{< smallcaps "CPR" >}}, but the guy who taught the course did not tell you how to perform it on yourself."
+Notice, 'You have been trained in {{< smallcaps "CPR" >}}'.
+This must be understood as, 'If you're not trained in {{< smallcaps "CPR" >}}, you should not do this.'
+C{{< smallcaps "PR" >}} isn't as easy as they show in films; it must be handled with much more seriousness.
 And it's taxing at some level.
-But if you asked me if I'd give myself a <span class='small-caps'>CPR</span> of this kind because I'm trained in <span class='small-caps'>CPR</span>, no, not based on these instructions.
+But if you asked me if I'd give myself a {{< smallcaps "CPR" >}} of this kind because I'm trained in {{< smallcaps "CPR" >}}, no, not based on these instructions.
 Here is why:

-I'm healthy enough to be able to handle a trial run of self-<span class='small-caps'>CPR</span>, when I'm conscious, so, I tried doing it exactly as instructed in the message.
+I'm healthy enough to be able to handle a trial run of self-{{< smallcaps "CPR" >}}, when I'm conscious, so, I tried doing it exactly as instructed in the message.
 I breathed in, deep, and then coughed as though I'm throwing out stuff from within my chest.
 I did it once.
 Twice.
 Thrice.
 Four times.
 Five.
 I was already panting.
 Six.
 Panting harder.
 Seven.
 Eight.
 Nine.
 Ten.
 Eleven.
 And I stopped.
 Checked my heart rate.
 And decided never to do this again.

-Do not attempt self-<span class='small-caps'>CPR</span> when having a heart attack; without medical supervision, it could kill you.
+Do not attempt self-{{< smallcaps "CPR" >}} when having a heart attack; without medical supervision, it could kill you.
 How?

 Your normal rate of breathing is roughly fifteen per minute.
 During a heart attack if you're feeling short of breath, I'd imagine that rate itself would be hard for you to maintain.
 Depending on how much pain you are in, you may or may not be able to breathe deep or cough "as when peoducing sputum from deep inside the chest".
-The <span class='small-caps'>CPR</span> procedure helps restore normal heart rhythm mainly because of the rhythm at which it is performed.
+The {{< smallcaps "CPR" >}} procedure helps restore normal heart rhythm mainly because of the rhythm at which it is performed.
 And sometimes it may not, but could keep the victim's brain alive.
 This also means that the procedure is effective only in situations that pertain to the rhythm of the heart.

 Yes, consciousness depends on the blood flow, which in turn depends on the rhythm of the heart.
 But, in case of a heart attack when your heart is already not receiving enough oxygen and is probably finding it difficult to maintain a normal rhythm, do you want to worsen the situation with arrhythmia by misfiring, and possibly die because of it?
 The instructions talk nothing about the rhythm!
-Or having you check your heart rate, blood pressure or any of your vitals _before_ performing a self-<span class='small-caps'>CPR</span>.
+Or having you check your heart rate, blood pressure or any of your vitals _before_ performing a self-{{< smallcaps "CPR" >}}.
 It says "until help arrives or the heart is felt to be beating normally again".
 But it doesn't define "normal" here---normal rate, normal rhythm, normal pressure?
 Normal what?
 All three?
 What if your heart begins to fibrillate?
 Or you exert too much and cause more damage to your heart?

 It also says, "A cardiologist says If everyone who gets this mail kindly send it to 10 people, you can bet that we’ll save at least one life."
 Not only is the cardiologist (or the validity of the claim of their saying this) unknown, one case might truly benefit out of thousands, but this might also end up killing thousands of those who would've survived if they'd only called and waited for medical help.